You can actually prepare the vegan cheese sauce for this Healthy Broccoli Rice Casserole, ahead of time and have this meal ready in no time at all.

 - Preheat oven 400 degrees.
-Lightly spray or brush casserole dish with oil and set aside.
+Lightly spray or brush casserole dish (9x13 pan) with oil and set aside.

 - Prepare cashew sauce, In a high-speed blender, place cashew or almond and water and process until smooth.
 Add yeast flakes, onion, tapioca starch, garlic and sea salt and process until creamy.
 Set aside.